sajuptpm/jiocloud-docs/build_system.md

 2. Package versioning system periodically (every 15 minutes by default) monitors the package build server for updates.
-When updates are detected, it builds a new version (snapshot) that represents the latest version of all packages (NOTE: this is related to the time based snapshot of the current state of packges which means that it may contain multiple changes))
+When updates are detected, it builds a new version (snapshot) that represents the latest version of all packages (NOTE: snapshots are time based (not patch based) and may contain multiple unrelated changes across multiple projects.

 3. Jenkins monitors the package versioning system for updates.
-When updates are detected, it initializes a new jenkins job that itself sets up a build pipeline.
+When updates are detected, it initializes a new jenkins job that pushes the latest package snapshot version through a build pipeline..

 4. The initial job runs what we are calling acceptance tests.
 These tests create a set of virtual machines from scratch and configure them to install